 Being a small town, Smoaks does not have a public transit system used by locals to get to and from work.

-In terms of college education, Smoaks is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.03% of adults 25 and older in the town have at least a bachelor's degree.
+The overall education level of Smoaks is somewhat higher than in the average US city of 21.84%: 27.03% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Smoaks in 2022 was $41,018, which is wealthy relative to South Carolina, and upper middle income relative to the rest of the US.
 This equates to an annual income of $164,072 for a family of four.
 However, Smoaks contains both very wealthy and poor people as well.